-Singapore, India Trade Pact Review: Tariff Cuts, Flexible Rules of Origin Announced under CECA
+Singapore, India Trade Pact Review: Tariff Cuts, Flexible Rules of Origin under CECA

-Enhancements to the CECA will strengthen bilateral ties between Singapore and India due to better trade facilitation and lower tariffs allowing Singapore and Indian businesses increased access to each other’s markets.
+Enhancements to the CECA through the Second Protocol will strengthen bilateral ties between Singapore and India due to better trade facilitation and lower tariffs allowing Singapore and Indian businesses increased access to each other’s markets.

 Announced on June 1, following the Indian Prime Minister Narendra Modi’s official trip – the two countries will reduce or eliminate tariffs on 30 additional products, relax rules of origin, allow for the inclusion of a ‘de minimis’ provision, and ensure mutual recognition of nursing standards.

 Changes to the preferential tariffs will apply to a variety of sectors, including foodstuff and nylon molding powder.